Rave-Saber/AVR-APA102-library/README.md

 The pin defines should be for the HW SPI pins of your AVR microcontroller.
 This library does not support using arbitrary I/O pins.

-You can optionally define `STARTING_LED` macro to shift the first lit LED down the strip.
-You should have at least `LED_COUNT + STARTING_LED - 1` LEDs in your strip.

 Then just include the `src` folder in your compilation process:

     avr-gcc -I /path/to/this/repo/src ...

-You can check out the example code which has been tested with a Sparkfun Lumenati 8-LED strip & an Atmel ATmega168a microcontroller.
-To build the hex file, run `make`.
+You can check out the example code which has been tested with both a Sparkfun Lumenati 8-LED strip & DotStar 144 LED/m strip using an Atmel ATmega168a microcontroller.
+To build the hex file, run `make all`.
 To build & flash the code using a `USBtinyISP`, run `make flash`.

+## Additional Features

+There are several optional features that can be enabled by defining macros.

+Define the `STARTING_LED` macro to shift the first lit LED down the strip.
+You should have at least `LED_COUNT + STARTING_LED - 1` LEDs in your strip.

+Define the `CURRENT_LIMIT` macro to limit the amount of current used by the strip.
+This exposes scaling functions in `apa102.h` and causes the simple effects & patterns modules to automatically scale any colors passed to them.

 ## TODO